 Recipes

-Pumpkin risotto with Chiaraluna beer
+Pumpkin Risotto with Chiaraluna

 • 350 g rice

-• 250 g of pumpkin already cleaned
+• 250 g pumpkin, already cleaned

-• 200 ml of Chiaraluna
+• 200 ml Chiaraluna

 • 1 shallot